Get recognition for learning that happens anywhere. Then share it on the places that matter.

-Open Badges takes that concept one step further, and allows you to verify your skills, interests and achievements through a credible organization.
+What is a badge?A digital badge is an online representation of a skill you’ve earned.
+Open Badges take that concept one step further, and allows you to verify your skills, interests and achievements through credible organizations.
 And because the system is based on an open standard, you can combine multiple badges from different issuers to tell the complete story of your achievements — both online and off.
 Display your badges wherever you want them on the web, and share them for employment, education or lifelong learning.

 Open Badges is a new online standard to recognize and verify learning

-- Open Badges lets you take your badges everywhere.
+- Open Badges let you take your badges everywhere.
 Users now have an easy and comprehensive way to collect their badges in a single backpack, and display their skills and achievements on social networking profiles, job sites, their websites and more.

-Open Badges makes it easy to…
+Open Badges make it easy to…

 - Verify skills.
 Employers, organizations and schools can explore the data behind every badge issued using Mozilla Open Badges to verify individuals’ skills and competencies.